 Instead of heading north on the same Highway 19 that you took coming south, head north on Highway 1 towards Los Barriles.

-If you love kitesurfing, or interested to try it out, the beaches in Los Barriles are for you.
+If you love kitesurfing or want to try it out, the beaches in Los Barriles are for you.
 Amazing white sand beaches with plenty of wind and resources for experienced and beginner kite surfers.
 Next to a sizable established town, great services and tourist infrastructure are at your fingertips.

 2. Northern Mexico Road Trip Itinerary